CLSK

 The Governance Sequence

 For a bitcoin miner burning $308M annually in free cash flow, killing a recurring cash obligation is pragmatic.
-Whether it's shareholder-friendly depends entirely on what replaces it.
+Whether it's shareholder-friendly depends on what replaces it.

 The Industry Backdrop Nobody Wants to Talk About